nodatime/nodatime/src/NodaTime.Web/Markdown/2.0.x/offsetdatetime-patterns.md

 -----------------

 - `G`: General invariant ISO-8601 pattern, down to the second.
 This corresponds to the custom pattern `uuuu'-'MM'-'dd'T'HH':'mm':'sso<G>`.
 This is the default format pattern.
-- `o`: Extended invariant ISO-8601 pattern, down to the tick.
+- `o`: Extended invariant ISO-8601 pattern, down to the nanosecond.
 This will round-trip values except for the calendar system.
-This corresponds to the custom pattern `uuuu'-'MM'-'dd'T'HH':'mm':'ss;FFFFFFFo<G>`.
+This corresponds to the custom pattern `uuuu'-'MM'-'dd'T'HH':'mm':'ss;FFFFFFFFFo<G>`.
 - `r`: Full round-trip pattern including calendar system.
 This corresponds to the custom pattern `uuuu'-'MM'-'dd'T'HH':'mm':'ss;FFFFFFFo<G> '('c')'`.

 Custom Patterns